sirgalleto/map-location/README.md

 ## Constraints

+* The tecnology stack should follow the following recomendations:
+  * Backend: - Node 8 - Hapi v17, Express or Koa - RDBMS (e.g. MySQL, SQLite, etc.).
+  * Frontend: - React, Vue or Angular (not AngularJS).
 * The configuration should tend to cero, so the application could be executed in a couple of commands.

+## Tech stack choice
+* Frontend:
+  * VueJS
+  * Vuex
+  * MapBox
+* Backend
+  * Express
+  * Sequelize
+  * SQLite
+  * SocketIO

 ## Solution proposal

 The problem can be divided in two components:

-* A *Location API* component that interacts with a Database where the map locations , and expose a RESTFUL endpoint where any client can perform CRUD actions to the location entity, as well as a web socket channel that sends an event when an update happens.
+* A *Location API* component that interacts with a datastore where the map locations are located, and expose a RESTFUL endpoint where any client can perform CRUD actions to the location entity, as well as a web socket channel that sends an event when an update happens.

 * A *frontend client* that presents to the user a map to interact with the locations exposed in the API, with the ability to create, update and delete the locations retrieved.
 And, receive the real-time updates via web socket connection.

 ### Location API

-#### Technology Stack

-- Node 8
-- Express
-- SocketIO
+A new locations API that runs using node 8,

 #### Overview